 While sitting inside the beautifully majestic Kauffman Center, I was eagerly awaiting her 8:00 p.m.start time.
-My heart was beating frantically.
+Meanwhile, my heart was beating frantically.
 I’m such a dork, but I’m an unabashed HUGE Patti fan!
-Like a 10 year old, I was practically counting down the seconds from 7:59 to 8:00.
+Like a 10-year-old, I was practically counting down the seconds from 7:59 to 8:00.

 “Introducing…… PATTI LAAAAAABELLLE!”

 I was geeked!
 She walked onto the stage with her usual swagger and commenced doing what she does better than anyone else (in my opinion)…she sang!